brianbaquiran/brianbaquiran.github.io/stories/take-home-programming-exam.rst

 - ``git clone`` the project to your local machine.
 - Be sure to commit and push often.
 - You are strongly encouraged to provide unit tests and documentation for your work.
+- You are given 48 hours to complete all three problems.
+Most applicants finish within 12 hours.

 Problem 1: Translate a block of text into an array structure
 ------------------------------------------------------------